vgwb/Antura/docs/dev/HowTo/INSTALL.md

 ## Editor Setup

-set the Build Setup to Desktop, iOS or Android platform.
+Set the Build Setup to Desktop, iOS or Android platform.

-then set the Game window to **16:9** (under iOS there is a preset called iPhone 5 Wide (16:9))
+Set the Game window to **16:9** (under iOS there is a preset called iPhone 5 Wide (16:9))